gher-uliege/Diva-Workshops/paper.md

 # Summary

-The DIVA-workshops project consists of a set of Jupyter notebooks, focused on creation of gridded fields from in-situ observations using `DIVAnd`. `DIVAnd` is a software tool, written in Julia, which performs interpolation in an arbitrary number of dimensions.
+The DIVA-workshops project consists of a set of Jupyter notebooks, focused on the creation of gridded fields from in-situ observations using `DIVAnd`. `DIVAnd` is a software tool, written in Julia, which performs interpolation in an arbitrary number of dimensions.

 The notebooks address the different stages of oceanographic climatology generation: data reading and preparation, extraction of the topography and creation of a land-sea mask, setting of the spatial resolution and the time periods, estimation of the analysis parameters, analysis and creation of the metadata.